JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 When VRC-T70 device starts it knows that it have 7 trunks (with indexes from 1 up to 7) with no any known devices.

-When master controller requests for sensors rescan operation on specified trunk number VRC-T70 performs sensors scan and collects information about up to 10 devices for trunk.
+When master device requests for sensors rescan operation on specified trunk number VRC-T70 performs sensors scan and collects information about for up to 10 devices per trunk.
 Each sensor address will be stored in array (which can hold max.
 10 adresses) and can be accessed by index (from 0 to 9).

+Each sensor on each trunk will be requested for temperature by controller each 100 ms.

-After trunk was scanned VRC-T70 can be requested for temperature for specific sensor by specifying trunk number (from 1 to 7) and sensor index in array (from 0 to 9).
-Also, master device can request for sensors count on specific trunk and sensor addresses on specific trunk.
+After trunk scanned VRC-T70 can be requested for temperature on specific sensor by specifying trunk number (from 1 to 7) and sensor index in array (from 0 to 9).
+Also, master device can be requested for sensors count on specific trunk and sensor unique addresses on specific trunk.

+Bulk operations also supported, controller can be requested for temperatures and/or unique addresses on all sensors on trunk.

+So, possible indexes will be:

+* possible trunk index from 1 up to 7.
+* possible sensor index from 0 to 9.

+So, example master device logic after start can be like:

+* ensure that VRC-T70 available on RS 485 bus (can use `PING` command);
+* initialize session id controller (use `set session id` command);
+* initializing re-scan of sensors on all necessary trunks (for example from 1 up to 7) (use `rescan sensors on trunk` command);
+* read sensors unique addresses (one by one using `get sensor unique address` or bulk by using `get sensor unique addresses on trunk`)
+* perform repeated reading of session id (use `get session id`) and temperatures on sensors (one by one using `get temperature on sensor` or using bulk reading `get temperature values on trunk`)

 ## 2. Requests.

 ### 2.1.
 Ping (`0x01`)